jts272/pp2-license-to-quiz/docs/README.md

 ---

 ## User Experience

-(what the user experience is intended to be. include different perspectives, user stories)

 This application is designed for fans of the James Bond 007 franchise.
 It tests the user's knowledge to varying degrees of difficulty.